Corsinvest/cv4pve-barc/README.md

 * Export any vm in specific host 'all-hostname'
 * Show size of backup and incremental
 * Check 'No backup' flag in disk configuration
+* Protected/unprotected snap mode

+# Protected / unprotected snapshot
+During backup snapshot is created in protected mode, to avoid accidental deletion.
+In Proxom VE remove VM not possible with error "Removing all snapshots: 0% complete...failed".
+The problem is **Proxmox VE unprotect only the snapshos it knows**.

+Whit parameter **--unprotect-snap** is possible to disable protection snap.

 # Configuration and use
 Download package eve4pve-barc_?.?.?-?_all.deb, on your Proxmox VE host and install: